>>>Terminal 5 history

 Heathrow Express which is

-There six areas with internet kiosks:
+There are six areas with internet kiosks:

 Two in the check-in area, at Caffe Nero and Lovejuice.